habibcomsats/NVFlare/docs/user_guide/FLAdminAPI.rst

 Additional and Complex Commands
 -------------------------------
 The functions ``wait_until_server_status()``, ``wait_until_client_status()``, and ``wait_until_server_stats()`` are
-included with the FLAdminAPI in NVIDIA FLARE as examples of useful functions that can be built with other calls in a loop with logic.
+included with the FLAdminAPI in [BLINDED] FLARE as examples of useful functions that can be built with other calls in a loop with logic.
 These examples wait until the provided callback returns True, with the option to specify a timeout and interval to check the status or stats.
 There is a default callback to evaluate the reply in the included functions, and additional kwargs passed in will be available to the callback.
 Custom callbacks can be provided to add logic to handle